-Our strategic priorities A mātou rautaki matua
+A mātou rautaki matua Our strategic priorities

 The strategic intent of the Board is to support the aspiration of community, hapū, and iwi through granting that builds strong, sustainable communities.
-To enable community, hapū, and iwi to develop proposals that support their aspiration, and to enable applications to be assessed, prioritised and, if successful, funded, three far horizon - ngā pae tawhiti outcomes (out to 50 years) have been agreed by the Board as a framework for the system.
-These outcomes and their intended impact are shown in Table 2 and Figure 5.
+To enable community, hapū, and iwi to develop proposals that support their aspiration, and to enable applications to be assessed, prioritised and, if successful, funded, three Far Horizon - Ngā Pae Tawhiti outcomes (out to 50 years) have been agreed by the Board as a framework for the system.
+(These outcomes and their intended impact are shown in Table 2 and Figure 6).

-These far horizon - ngā pae tawhiti outcomes are:
+These Far Horizon - Ngā Pae Tawhiti outcomes are:

-- community wellbeing: communities, hapū and iwi have the resources and relationships required to thrive, socially, economically, environmentally, and culturally - collective self-determination: communities, hapū and iwi have authority for their needs, aspirations and own collective benefit, which must have regard to the needs of Māori, and as appropriate, the groups named in the Act - social cohesion: communities, hapū and iwi support societal participation and contribution through facilitating interactions between diverse groups, strengthening intergenerational associations, and fostering connection, collaboration, and inclusion.
+- Community Wellbeing: Communities, hapū and iwi have the resources and relationships required to thrive, socially, economically, environmentally, and culturally - Tino Rangatiratanga: Māori communities, hapū and iwi have sovereignty, mana motuhake, and authority for Māori collective benefit. - Social Cohesion: Communities, hapū and iwi support societal participation and contribution through facilitating interactions between diverse groups, strengthening intergenerational associations, and fostering connection, collaboration, and inclusion.

-Table 1: Criteria
+Table 1: Paearu | Criteria: